oddlama/gentoo-install/README.md

 you will be given a proper message of what went wrong.
 Inside the chroot, most commands will be executed in a checked loop, and allow you to interactively fix problems with a shell, to retry, or to skip the command.

-## Recommendations

-There are some things that you probably want to do after installing the base system, or should consider:

-* Read the news with `eselect news read`.
-* Use a custom kernel (config and hardening, see [autokernel](https://github.com/oddlama/autokernel)), and remove `gentoo-kernel-bin`
-* Adjust `/etc/portage/make.conf`
-  - Set `CFLAGS` to `-O2 -pipe -march=native` for native builds
-  - Set `CPU_FLAGS_X86` using the `cpuid2cpuflags` tool
-  - Set `FEATURES="buildpkg"` if you want to build binary packages
-* Use a safe umask like `umask 0077`

-## Acknowledgements

-This installer bundles a statically linked copy of newt

 ## References